-Over the past ten years, this technology has taken massive leaps to reach today’s standard, when most people have a smartphone, a tablet, or both.
-Most users now use their phones more as tablets than to call or text people – the vast range of apps available and the various media capable of running on them allows people a greater range of freedom on a handheld device than we may ever have imagined.
+In ten years, this technology has taken massive leaps to reach today’s standard.
+In short, most people have a smartphone, a tablet, or both.
+And, most users now use their phones more than tablets to call or text people.
+And, the range of apps and various media allows for greater freedom on a handheld device than we could have imagined.
 In the 1990s, Sega’s Game Gear was capable of playing live television if fitted with their adaptor – at the time, this was a fantastic evolution, but never really seemed to take off.
 Now, we can sit and watch television on our phones or tablets, wherever we are, without the need for a special add-on.

 As developers and manufacturers grow more and more ambitious in a bid to lead the market, NAND will continue to change, to the consumers’ benefit.
 Within the past two weeks, Samsung announced the mass production of a new NAND Flash chip: the eMMC Pro Class 1500.
 Size matters, but can also lead to NAND flash data recovery circumstances.
-This is the first to be produced on Samsung’s newest technology node of 20 nanometres, and will be available with three different gigabyte-capacities:16, 32, and 64.
+This is the first to be produced on Samsung’s newest technology node of 20 nanometers, and will be available with three different gigabyte-capacities:16, 32, and 64.
 Using multiple stacks of two, four and eight dies, the Pro Class 1500 is set to reach industry-leading speeds for an embedded memory device.
 This will allow Samsung to release the most advanced tablets to date, but will also push their competitors to explore even greater achievements, pushing NAND to ever greater heights.
 However, will this lead to an eventual burnout?
 Will developers find they have nowhere else to go for the time being?
 An innovation always seems to come along at the right time, but the wait for the right person at the right moment of inspiration could be a long one.

 NAND Flash Innovations